Union disputes 2023-24

 UNISON

-UNISON have rejected the 2023-24 New JNCHES pay outcome.
+UNISON rejected the 2023-24 New JNCHES pay outcome.
 UNISON balloted 41 of the 144 participating HEIs for strike action and secured a mandate at 22 of the HEIs it balloted.
-UNISON has taken strike action at all the HEIs where it holds a mandate.
-The duration of the strike action ranges from between two to 11 days with most HEIs experiencing between two and five days.
+UNISON has taken strike action at all the HEIs where it had a mandate.
+Most HEIs experienced strike action of between two and five days.

 Unite

-Unite have rejected the 2023-24 New JNCHES pay outcome and have balloted or are balloting 19 HEIs for industrial action on a disaggregated basis.
+Unite rejected the 2023-24 New JNCHES pay outcome and have balloted or are balloting 18 HEIs for industrial action on a disaggregated basis.
 The ballots which closed in Scotland on 21 August resulted in Unite securing a mandate at five of the ten HEIs it balloted.
-Unite have secured a mandate at three HEIs in England with the remaining ballots due to close shortly.
-Unite have taken five days of strike action at five of the HEIs where it holds a mandate.
+Unite have secured a mandate at four HEIs in England.
+Unite have taken between five and eight days of strike action at seven of the nine HEIs where it holds a mandate with further industrial action in November of between two and four days at three of the HEIs where it holds a mandate.

 EIS

-EIS gave formal notice of an aggregated ballot over the 2023-24 New JNCHES pay outcome on 22 September.
-The ballot is for industrial action comprising strike action and ASOS in the form of "work to contract' - withdrawal of goodwill (including stopping out of hours emails)".
-The ballot opens on 29 September and closes on 3 November,
+EIS undertook an aggregated ballot at 15 HEIs (see list of HEIs affected) over the 2023-24 New JNCHES pay outcome.
+The ballot was for industrial action comprising strike action and ASOS in the form of "work to contract' - withdrawal of goodwill (including stopping out of hours emails)".
+The ballot opened on 29 September and closed on 3 November.
+1,247 EIS members were entiled to vote and 516 votes were cast, representing a turnout of 41.4%.
+Of those who voted, 74% voted in favour of strike action and 80.8% voted in favour of ASOS.
+This means that EIS did not meet the minimum ballot threshold and did not secure a mandate for either strike action or ASOS.

 GMB